WenfeiY/Procodon/README.md

 ---

 ## Introduction
 Storing information in vivo bridges digital and biological realms with encrypted, long-term data storage potential, but current methods mainly rely on exogenous, non-functional, possibly evolutionarily unstable sequences.
 Here, we present Pro-Codon, a in vivo data storage system embedding information into balanced protein codons to render genes both information-rich and functional.
-In Saccharomyces cerevisiae, Pro-Codon flexibly encodes multiple data streams across genes with high stability and no fitness cost.
-The system enables index-free retrieval via reference genome mapping and leverages codec and genomic diversity for robust encryption, resisting brute-force attacks for potentially over 1015 years, providing a useful platform for safeguarding proprietary strains.
+In *Saccharomyces cerevisiae*, Pro-Codon flexibly encodes multiple data streams across genes with high stability and no fitness cost.
+The system enables index-free retrieval via reference genome mapping and leverages codec and genomic diversity for robust encryption, resisting brute-force attacks for potentially over 10^15 years, providing a useful platform for safeguarding proprietary strains.
 Furthermore, by integrating synthetic genomics with music composition, we generated a 50 Gb library and “Yeast Fantasia”, where induced genomic rearrangements serve to enhance melodic diversity.
 This work establishes a new paradigm for living data storage, seamlessly integrating digital information with life’s fundamental processes.

 ![Fig1 20260115](https://github.com/user-attachments/assets/8dfdffe3-e50a-4152-85bb-85bbd53296dd)